 Operational excellence is important because it’s one of three competitive levers each business has to pull, and can be a way a company differentiates itself from its competitors.

-Low-Code Automation: Good for Business, Great for ITDownload the report
+No-Code Automation: Good for Business, Great for ITDownload the report

 How to achieve operational excellence

-Achieving operational excellence takes planning, resources, and work.
+Achieving excellence takes operational planning, resources, and work.
 The good news is that it’s within reach for any company with a few different methods.

-According to the Shingo Institute, this model is designed for “building a sustainable culture of organizational excellence.”
+According to the Shingo Institute, this model is designed for “building a sustainable organizational culture of excellence.”
 The Shingo Model emphasizes the importance of understanding not only how organizational excellence is achieved, but why.

 With this model, operational excellence is best understood by breaking each system down into smaller parts.
 It also focuses on identifying the right KPIs and leading indicators to measure success.This deep understanding of organizational excellence is achieved by following the Shingo Model’s guiding principles.